cjteeter/cjteeter.github.io/writing_portfolio.md

 show-avatar: true
 ---

-For the last three years I have been contributing writing/research to analytically-inclined baseball websites.
-From my training as an experimental cognitive psychologist I have extensive experience generating questions, and then obtaining, cleaning, and analyzing data to respond to those questions.
-The articles linked below (listed chronologically) demonstrate this well.
+For the last three years I have been contributing writing and research to analytically-inclined baseball websites.
+Here you can find links to some of what I consider my best work.
+The articles are listed chronologically.

 - [Dustin Pedroia and the Utley Rule](http://boston.locals.baseballprospectus.com/2017/05/02/dustin-pedroia-and-the-utley-rule/)
 (BP Boston; May 2, 2017)